Annealed almost periodic entropy: Geometry of finitely generated free groups

-Let $\G$ be a group generated by a finite subset $S$ not containing $e$.
-Then the set $S\cup S^{-1}$ defines a Cayley graph on the vertex set $\G$.
-The group $\G$ is free on $S$ if and only if this graph is a tree~\cite[Proposition I.15]{Ser--T}.
-In this work we use Cayley graphs mostly in this special case.
+The generating set $S\cup S^{-1}$ defines a Cayley graph on the vertex set $\G$.
+It is a tree because $\G$ is free on $S$~\cite[Prop.
+I.15]{Ser--T}.
 To be more precise, we have a choice between the left and right Cayley graphs.
 We mostly use the \emph{left} Cayley graph, and later references to `the Cayley graph' all imply this choice.
 The edges of this graph are the unordered pairs $\{g,sg\}$ for $g \in \G$ and $s \in S\cup S^{-1}$.
+However, at a few points below we need the right Cayley graph instead, and this is always made explicit.

 The graph metric of the Cayley graph is a right-invariant metric on $\G$.
 For a group element $g$, its \textbf{length} $|g|$ is its distance from $e$ in this metric.
 Equivalently, it the minimal length of a word in $S\cup S^{-1}$ that evaluates to $g$.
 We write $B_n$ and $S_n$ for the closed ball and sphere of radius $n$ around $e$, respectively.
 In particular, $S_1 = S\cup S^{-1}$.